Busch Memorial Stadium: History

+Background

 With new stadiums such as the Astrodome and Shea Stadium, St. Louis felt the need to modernize.
-Many of these stadiums demonstrated modern feats of engineering and architecture, but also demonstrated a transition occurring for the American public at the time: traditional to the cutting edge.
+Many of these stadiums demonstrated modern feats of engineering and architecture, but also demonstrated a transition occurring for the American public at the time—traditional to the cutting edge.
 At the time of design, the Busch Stadium II was planned to be used for several purposes.
 The stadium was named Civic Center Busch Memorial Stadium.
-Just weeks after opening the new stadium hosted the All-Star Game followed by a performance by the Beatles.
-The landmark that distinguishes St. Louis’s skyline today, the Gateway Arch, was built across the street.
+Just weeks after opening, the new stadium hosted the All-Star Game, followed by a performance by The Beatles.
+The landmark that distinguishes St. Louis' skyline, the Gateway Arch, was built across the street.
 To complement this historic landmark, the new stadium had 96 open arches on its roof.
-As a testament to the design, St. Louis’s Stadium was one of the last built in the 60’s to be torn down.
-After serving the St. Louis Cardinals for 40 seasons, the Memorial Stadium was torn down in 2005.
+As a testament to the design, Busch was one of the last built in the 1960s to be torn down.
+After serving the St. Louis Cardinals for 40 seasons, it was torn down in 2005.

 Construction

 The baseball Cardinals had played at Sportsman's Park since 1920, originally as tenants of the St. Louis Browns of the American League.

 The Cardinals had long since passed the Browns as St. Louis' premier team, and chafed at having the Browns as landlords.
 At least as early as the 1940s, the Cardinals had sought to build their own park.
 Longtime owner Sam Breadon had set aside $3 million to build a new park.
-However, he was unable to find any land to do so, and World War II put those plans on hold in any case.
+However, he was unable to find any land to do so, and World War II put those plans on hold.
 By 1947, Breadon faced the prospect of having to pay a heavy tax bill on his stadium fund.
-Tax lawyer Fred Saigh convinced Breadon to sell him the team, arguing this would save the Cardinals from this stuff tax burden.
+Tax lawyer Fred Saigh convinced Breadon to sell him the team, arguing this would save the Cardinals from this stiff tax burden.

 When this tax dodge came to light in 1953 following an IRS audit, Saigh was subsequently charged with tax evasion, and pleaded no contest.
 Facing certain banishment from baseball, he put the team up for sale.
 Ultimately, Anheuser-Busch bought the Cardinals with the specific goal of keeping them in St. Louis.

 However, the Cardinals would have needed a new park in any event.
 Sportsman's Park had been built in its final form in 1909, and had not aged well.
 By 1953, even with the rent from the Cardinals, there was not nearly enough revenue to bring the stadium up to code, with city officials even threatening to have it condemned.
 With this in mind, soon after Anheuser-Busch bought the Cardinals, Browns owner Bill Veeck sold the park to the Cardinals, who heavily renovated the park and renamed it Busch Stadium, while Veeck relocated his team to Baltimore (rebranding it the Orioles).